101 Cooking For Two

 • 4 tablespoons butter

-• To 1 ½ cup of 105° to 110° water add 2 tablespoons sugar and 2 packages of instant dry yeast.
+• To 1½ cups of 105°–110°F water, add 2 tablespoons of sugar and 2 packets of rapid or instant dry yeast.
 Mix well and allow to proof for a few minutes.
-While yeast is proofing, add 4 cups flour and 1 teaspoon salt to the stand mixer or large bowl and mix.
-Note: you can substitute milk for water for a softer texture.
+While yeast is proofing, add 4 cups of flour and 1 teaspoon of salt to the stand mixer or large bowl and mix.

-Stand Mixer: Mix on 2 with the dough hook for 5 to 10 minutes.
-You will need to add some additional flour until the dough is dry enough to climb the hook some and pull away from the side.
-Do a small amount at a time.
+Stand Mixer: Mix on 2 with the dough hook for 5–10 minutes.
+Slowly add additional flour until the dough is dry enough to climb the hook and pull away from the side.
+Do it in small amounts at a time.
 It will generally need most of the remaining cup of flour.
 Turn onto a floured surface and knead a few times to check the texture.
-Add more flour if very sticky.
+Add more flour if it is very sticky.

-Hand mixing: Mix everything in a large bowl with a wooden spoon or rubber spatula.
-The dough will be sticky and as you work with the dough, add more flour a bit at a time until the dough is only a bit sticky but still soft.
-Hand kneed for 5 to 10 minutes.
+Hand Mixing: Mix all the ingredients in a large bowl using a wooden spoon or rubber spatula.
+The dough will be sticky, and as you work with it, add more flour a bit at a time until the dough is only slightly sticky but still soft.
+Knead by hand for 5–10 minutes.

 • Form into a ball and place in an oiled pan, cover with plastic wrap, and allow to rise in a warm spot for 15 minutes until about doubled in size.

-• Place the dough back on the floured surface, "punch down" and roll into a 2-inch diameter log.
+• Place the dough back on the floured surface, "punch down," and roll it into a 2-inch diameter log.
 Cut into 12 even pieces.

-• Bake at 425° for 12-15 minutes until nicely brown.
-Cooking time may vary a little due to the oven and pan.
+• Bake at 425°F for 12–15 minutes until nicely browned.
+Cooking time may vary slightly depending on the oven and pan.
 Darker pans cook faster.
-Remove from oven and give them a light brushing of butter and cool for a few minutes.
-If unsure, the internal temperature should be 190°.
+Remove from the oven, brush lightly with butter, and cool for a few minutes.
+If unsure, the internal temperature should be 190°–195°F.

 Recipe Notes